NicoJuicy/LearnML/ml/data_prep.md

 There are multiple stages to running machine learning algorithms since it involves a sequence of tasks including pre-processing, feature extraction, model fitting, performance, and validation.

-Pipeline is a technique used to create a linear sequence of data preparation and modeling steps to automate machine learning workflows.
+**Pipeline** is a technique used to create a linear sequence of data preparation and modeling steps to automate machine learning workflows [3].

 Pipelines help in parallelization which means different jobs can be run in parallel as well as help to inspect and debug the data flow in the model.

+Here we are using the Pipeline class from scikit-learn.

 ### Import Libraries